 A fracture to the shoulder blade is known as a scapula fracture.

 The shoulder blade or scapula is sturdy and is well protected by the back and the body, so it cannot easily break.
 However, when a person is subject to considerable blunt force trauma, there is a chance of a scapular fracture.
 A scapular fracture may also be accompanied by serious chest trauma.
-In this post, our St. Louis car accident attorneys will discuss this injury in detail.

 What is the scapula?